JaivardhanPadhy/Video-Conferencing-Website/README.md

    - Open a pull request.

 ## <a name="contact">Contact</a>
-For any questions or inquiries, please contact us at theofficialjaivp@gmail.com.
+For any questions or inquiries, please contact me at theofficialjaivp@gmail.com.